What you can see, and what you can't.

 The decision register

 A named list of operational decisions and the metrics that trigger each one.
+Same triggers apply whether the case was handled by a human or the AI.
 The bridge between data and action.

 - Decisions named, not just metrics